Anamura/Anamura/README.md

  I use the name main for main branch in my repos.

-🎿 I’m looking to collaborate on project which makes working with tools more easier.
+🎿 I like to collaborate on tools which makes working more easier.

 💬  Follow me: @anna.myravyova@facebook.com.